 and define the major and minor arcs by

-We give approximation of $S(\xi;n,m)$ on major arcs in Section~\ref{sec:major} using character sum estimates on smooth polynomials introduced in Section~\ref{sec:char_sum}.
-The minor arc estimates of $S(\xi;n,m)$ are based on double exponential sums and the good factorisation properties of smooth polynomials, see Section~\ref{sec:minor}.
+We give an approximation of $S(\xi;n,m)$ on major arcs in Section~\ref{sec:major} using character sum estimates on smooth polynomials introduced in Section~\ref{sec:char_sum}.
+The minor arc estimates of $S(\xi;n,m)$ are based on double exponential sums and the good factorization properties of smooth polynomials, see Section~\ref{sec:minor}.

 The analysis of $S_{\cJ}(\xi)$ is based on Bourgain's argument \cite{cite:Bourgain}, applied for polynomials over finite fields by Ha \cite{Ha:Irreducible_polynomials}, see Section~\ref{sec:SJ}.